matn7/CS-Notes/src/main/java/basic_java/README.md

 System.out.println(str3); // string1
 ```

-- The result should be assigned to a new reference variable (or some variable can be reused)
+- The result should be assigned to a new reference variable (or some variable can be reused).

 ```java
 String concat = str3.concat("string2");